Live Stream 2: Review of the content so far

 What happens if I can’t watch the Live Stream?

 Don’t worry!
 Realtime participation is not a mandatory part of this course, but it is fun and we think you’d get a lot out of it.
-A recording of the discussion will be available at the same address above after the live event finishes.
+A recording of the discussion will be available on this page above after the live event finishes.
 You can still make a contribution by leaving your question or comments on this step in advance, and we may include some of these in the discussion.

 Will loading the Live Stream mean I appear on camera?